- Essence Acupuncture & Wellness3261 Heather Street

-Payment: All credit cards, some debit cards, cash or cheque.
+Payment: credit cards, debit cards, cash or etransfer.

 With the talk of potential vaccines filling a good chunk of the news these days, it will be only a matter of time before they become available for use against the Covid-19 virus.
 Given the level of fear and concern in the general populace with regards to this virus, it is good to go over some very basic understanding of how vaccination works and what you need to be aware of, and do, should you choose to get vaccinated for this or any other virus in the future.

 Intermittent fasting has become quite a trend in the last few years, especially for those who feel like they are overweight, but also those with general gastrointestinal or digestive challenges.
 In this article I will attempt to break it down and talk about the pros and cons so that one can make an educated decision about the suitability of this diet.